jtpaasch/load2demo/README.md

     > echo $? # returns 3

-Semantically, `main_1` and `main_2` are similar, except they put a different literal value into `rax` before returning.
+Semantically, `main_1` and `main_2` are similar, except they put a different literal/immediate value into `rax` before returning.

 By contrast, `main_2` and `main_3` are similar, except `main_2` puts the value `0x3` directly into `rax`, while `main_3` gets that same value from memory.